byroncollins/azure-devops-agent-openshift/README.md

 The Agents PODs deployed are designed to execute a single job and then exit and then OpenShift will spin up another POD to take over.

-Running PODs with multi replicas can improve the availablity of the agent running in OpenShift.
+Running PODs with multi replicas can improve the availablity of the agents running in OpenShift.

 ```bash
 oc scale dc/azure-devops-agent --replicas=2